factorwonk/fml/README.md

-# Repository for the applications of ML to Crypto Portfolio Management
+# Repository to document the performance of automated pairs trading strategy using Crypto pairs.

 <div align="center">
     <br>
 </div>

->This repo is primarily the work of Abhishek Das and is used to document my exploration of Crypto data sets.
-Concepts and frameworks have been adopted from **Advances in Financial Machine Learning by Marcos Lopez De Prado**
+>This work by Abhishek Das  is used to determine the performance of pairs trading strategies on Crypto datasets.

 <div align="center">
     <br>